rogersgt/sls-vue-prisma-monolith-boilerplate/deploy/plugins/serverless-run-remote-migrations/README.md

         vpc:
           securityGroupId: sg-xxxxx # (Optional) will use default VPC security group if none provided
           subnetId: subnet-xxxxx # (Optional) will use random subnet in default VPC if none provided
-          autoAssignPublicIp: ENABLED # ENABLED | DISABLED (Optional) will default to true if not provided.
-Use false if subnetId is private
+          autoAssignPublicIp: ENABLED # ENABLED | DISABLED (Optional, Default "ENABLED") Use false if subnetId is private
         secret: # (Options) will be omitted if not specified
           name: DATABASE_URL # (Optional) Will default to DATABASE_URL
           valueFrom: arn:aws:ssm:<region>:<account-id>:parameter/path/to/SECRET # (Required) Either SSM Parameter /arn or AWS Secret Arn to securely mount value into migrations task